Adalab/modulo-2-evaluacion-final-silviaespanagil/README.md

 ## Development ⌨️

 For the development of this web application I used a flowchart to understand the user journey and develop my code following some logic.
-If you are curious about my train of thought you can check my flowchart in Spanish [here] (https://docs.google.com/drawings/d/1ItGOm_rsoCbhgoTTHJCJtVWbsdBvrlXJGXwK8onAhl8/edit).
+If you are curious about my train of thought you can check my flowchart in Spanish [here](https://docs.google.com/drawings/d/1ItGOm_rsoCbhgoTTHJCJtVWbsdBvrlXJGXwK8onAhl8/edit).

 The main function is the fetch that will give us all the content for our dinamic website.
 With this information saved on a variable I rendered the website mainly using the DOM as a way of practice.